Light-induced Dzyaloshinskii-Moriya interactions in antiferromagnetic metals: Introduction

 The Dzyaloshinskii-Moriya (DM) interaction is an antisymmetric exchange interaction arising in magnetic systems with broken spatial inversion symmetry.
 This chiral interaction is responsible for many exotic states and the stabilization of topological solitons in both ferromagnetic (FM) and antiferromagnetic (AFM) systems, such as helimagnets \cite{Meier}, chiral domain walls \cite{Legrand2018,PhysRevB.78.140403}, skyrmions \cite{Muhlbauer915,Fert2017,PhysRevB.99.054423,Antiskyrmion}, hopfions \cite{PhysRevLett.123.147203}, topological magnons \cite{topomagnon}, and nonreciprocal dynamics of magnetic excitations or magnons \cite{PhysRevLett.104.137203,PhysRevLett.114.087203}.
 In AFM materials, DM interactions also break the degeneracy of two magnon modes with opposite helicities \cite{PhysRevLett.119.047201,Nowak,PhysRevB.97.020402}, making AFM materials promising for magnonic devices.

-The competition between the DM interaction and the Heisenberg exchange defines the degree of deviation from collinearity of the spin structures and gives also rise to stabilizing topological spin textures.
+The competition between the DM interaction and the Heisenberg exchange defines the degree of deviation from collinearity of the spin structures and also governs the stability of topological spin textures.
 A sudden change in this ratio can lead to excitation of ultrafast magnons in the system \cite{Mikhaylovskiy2015}.
 Also dynamical control of topological spin textures is of great interest \cite{PhysRevLett.118.157201}.
 Hence, finding an efficient method of controlling DM interactions is one of the current technological interests and challenges in novel nanoscale spintronics.
 From a fundamental point of view, the precise and systematic calculation of DM interactions in different magnetic structures as well as the formulation of new methods for inducing equilibrium and nonequilibrium DM interactions in magnetic materials is an open question, and there is an urgent demand for new proposals.